EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ### Review and complete the Run Batch Container app form

-The app form is prepopulated with the configuration to pull and run a 'hello world' container.
-When run, the container logs a greeting and information about directories mounted into the container.
+The app form is prepopulated with the configuration to pull and run a 'hello' container.
+When run, the container prints a greeting and a listing of the contents of your 'safe data' directory.

 Read the form entries in conjunction with the explanations below and make the suggested changes:

 * **Cluster**: A back-end (cluster) within your safe haven on which to run the container.
 Back-end-specific short-names are used in the drop-down list.
 If there is only one back-end available to you then this form field won't be shown.
     * Select the 'desktop' VM on which you are running the browser in which you are using Open OnDemand.
 * **Container/image URL in container registry**: URL specifying both the container to run and the container registry from which it is to be pulled.
-    * Leave this value as-is to use the `git.ecdf.ed.ac.uk/tre-container-execution-service/containers/epcc-ces-hello:1.0` container, hereon termed `epcc-ces-hello`.
+    * Leave this value as-is to use the `git.ecdf.ed.ac.uk/tre-container-execution-service/containers/epcc-ces-hello:2.1` container, hereon termed `epcc-ces-hello`.
 * **Container registry username**: A container registry username is required.
     * Leave this value as-is.
 * **Container registry access token**: An access token associated with the username is required.
 Using an access token that grants **read-only** access to the container registry is **strongly recommended**.
     * Leave this value as-is, the access token provides read-only access to pull the container.
 * **Container runner**: Container runner - 'podman' or 'apptainer' - with which to run the container.
     * Leave this value as-is i.e., 'podman', as this is available on all back-ends.
 * **Container name** (Podman only): Name to be given to the container when it is run.
 Your job will fail if there is already a running container with that name.
-If omitted, then the default container name is `CONTAINER_NAME-SESSION_ID`, where `CONTAINER_NAME` is derived from the image name (if the image name is `my-container:1.0` then `CONTAINER_NAME` is `my-container`) and `SESSION_ID` is a unique session identifier for the app's job.
+If omitted, then the default container name is `CONTAINER_NAME-SESSION_ID`, where `CONTAINER_NAME` is derived from the image name (if the image name is `my-container:2.1` then `CONTAINER_NAME` is `my-container`) and `SESSION_ID` is a unique session identifier for the app's job.
     * Leave this value as-is.
 * **CPUs/cores**: CPUs/cores requested for the app's job.
 To run jobs via Open OnDemand requires you to select the resources you think your job will need, including the number of CPUs/cores.
     * Leave this value as-is as the all back-ends can provide the default number of cores, and the `epcc-ces-hello` container does not need any more.